Biochemistry - replace windows

 - Replacement of interior stone sills where broken

 - Building to remain occupied during construction, except for brief scheduled phasing of individual rooms to complete the work

 - Barrier-free entrance will have a temporary overhead structure constructed to allow continuous safe access during the north stairwell phase

 - Temporary pedestrian walkway to be incorporated adjacent to existing path on north side of building during north stairwell phase

 - Six parking spaces at south of building to be closed off for a limited phase of construction; will be coordinated with MSU Police Dept.

 - Loading Dock to remain accessible throughout the project

 - Completion of work: October 2018

-- Source of funds is expected to be general fund (just-in-time)
+- Source of funding is the general fund - capital renewal

 Questions, concerns, comments?